 Visitors marvel at the animal life that seeks sanctuary at MacArthur.
 From the stretching boardwalk, one can spy manatees slowly grazing the seagrass beds, dolphin streaking after errant mullet, raccoons cracking open oysters for a midday snack along the mangrove fringe and fish of a multitude of scale congregating along the boardwalk pylons.
 The insect life is vast and, if you can get past the heebie-jeebies aspect, quite interesting.
 Golden Orb Weaver spiders are simply everywhere; just look up and visitors are bound to see one spanning the empty space between trees along the trail.
 There is a consummate reptile presence, eagerly keeping the mouse population in check, while a few invasive species (green iguanas and curly-tailed lizards) are starting to make their presence known.

 - The birding at MacArthur is top notch, but with so many species flitting to and fro, it is a bit daunting for the newbie, especially because so many of these species look similar to the untrained eye.
 For those looking for some guidance, free ranger-led bird walks embark on Sundays in accordance with low tide (capitalizing on wading bird activity in the estuary).
-Participants are encouraged to bring binoculars (though rentals are available for $5), and RSVPs are recommended; call 561-624-6970 for dates and times.
+Participants are encouraged to bring binoculars (though rentals are available for $5).
+Reservations are required; to RSVP, call 561-776-7449 ext.
+109 for dates and times.

 5 Explore the Nature Center!